SNJYRJSH/MAZE_ROBO/README.md

-# MAZE/OBSTACLE ROBO
+# MAZE/OBSTACLE ROBO with PWM Motor Control
-A maze/obstacle navigation robot using infrared sensors
+A maze/obstacle navigation robot using infrared sensors and with PWM Motor Control

 **PROJECT OVERVIEW**